rfalanga/MultiUnitTests/README.md

 # MultiUnitTests

-This application is to test having multiple unit testing frameworks in a single project.
+This application is to test having multiple unit testing frameworks in a single ASP.NET MVC application.
 And to verify that this will work with GitHub Actions.

 ## .NET